OPTIONS PILATES STUDIO

 Course requirements

-Practice teaching: Practice teaching the exercises on another person.
+Practice teaching: Practice teaching the exercises verbally to another person to build teaching proficiency.

 Course | Class | Practice Teaching | Observation | Personal Review | Total |